'Birdman' soars to Oscar heights on best picture win

 "The subject of 'Citizenfour,' Edward Snowden, could not be here for some treason," joked Harris.

-(Additional reporting by Piya Sinha-Roy, Eric Kelsey, Alex Dobuzinskis and Tim Reid; Writing by Mary Milliken; Editing by Ken Wills)
+(Additional reporting by Piya Sinha-Roy, Eric Kelsey, Alex Doubzinskis and Tim Reid; Writing by Mary Milliken; Editing by Ken Wills)